 While many think of scrimshaw as carving or decorating of whale teeth, anything available to the seafarer was used while at sea, ivory, bone, wood, shells, etc. during their long journeys, often lasting months or years.
-An infinite variety of scrimshaw artifacts were produced during the Golden Age of Scrimshaw (spanning the 1830s and 1840s), including canes, during the long days and years while away at sea.
-Whale man John Martin, on his way home on the Lucy Ann of Wilmington, Delaware in 1844 writes in his journal, “There are enough canes in this ship to supply all the old men in Wilmington.”4
+A great variety of scrimshaw artifacts were produced during the Golden Age of Scrimshaw (spanning the 1830’s and 1840’s), including canes, during the long days and years while away at sea.
+Whaleman John Martin, on his way home on the Lucy Ann of Wilmington, Delaware in 1844 writes in his journal, “There are enough canes in this ship to supply all the old men in Wilmington.”7

 Scrimshaw materials were generally sea mammal byproducts which whale men readily encountered.
 These basic materials were available to whale men every day and included various ivories from teeth and tusks (especially walrus), baleen (whalebone) and skeletal bones which were combined with other found materials including fragments of wood, abalone and other shells, metal and tortoise shell, often used for inlay work.
 The most common were the teeth of sperm whales (whale ivory), decorated with pictorial scribe work resembling engraving.
 Cane shafts were made from whalebone or shark vertebrae threaded on a steel rod and dated to the middle of the 19th century and later.
 It was not uncommon for shafts made of walnut or ebony to be fitted with teeth or jaws from the whale.